-Existing law specifies the total fee for filing a first paper in a limited civil case, and requires the amount of the demand to be stated on the first page of that paper, as specified.
+Existing law specifies the total fee for filing a first paper in a limited civil case.
 Existing law authorizes the board of supervisors of each county to exclude a specified portion of the total fee relating to dispute resolution.

-This bill would revise the total fee for filing a first paper in a limited civil case, as specified, and would eliminate the requirement that the amount of the demand be stated on the first page of that paper.
+This bill would revise the total fee for filing a first paper in a limited civil case, as specified.
 The bill would delete the authority of a board of supervisors to exclude a portion of the total fee and instead permit the Judicial Council to authorize any trial court to exclude that portion of the fee.